Kansas Legislature one-day session to have different proceedings

 Representatives will vote for bills in groups of 21 alphabetically, Sawyer said, as the Kansas Constitution requires lawmakers to vote in-person in their respected chambers.

-“It’ll be a very different experience than what we’re use to but hopefully we’ll be able to debate things and get things done without any issues and keep people safe,” Sawyer said.
+“It’ll be a very different experience than what we’re used to, but hopefully, we’ll be able to debate things and get things done without any issues and keep people safe,” Sawyer said.

-However, the 40 members of the State Senate will mostly meet as usual.
+However, the 40 members of the Senate will mostly meet as usual.

 “It’s our way of allowing open discussion and debate,” Wagle said.
 “When we open up this chamber, it’s a sacred moment.
 It’s a moment where every voice is heard in Kansas through their elected leaders.”